mikarinneoracle/dockernode-app/wercker.md

 ![Logo](deploy.png)

-After a succesful completition of the workflow a new image of the application with a timestamp tag should be pushed to Docker-hub and deployed to the Oracle Container Cloud Service.
+After the succesful completition of the workflow a new image of the application with a timestamp tag should be pushed to Docker-hub and deployed to the Oracle Container Cloud Service.
 If there was a previous candidate version of the application running in OCCS it should have also been deleted.

 ![Logo](docker-hub.png)